tact-lang/jetton/dev-docs/CONTRIBUTING.md

 # Contributing to Tact Jetton

 Thank you for considering contributing to this project!
-Contributions are welcome and appreciated
+Contributions are welcome and appreciated.

 ## Scope

 We are currently accepting contributions in these directions:

-- Fixing existing bugs and compliance with TEPs
+- Fixing existing bugs and compliance with TEPs.
-- Improving documentation and tooling
+- Improving documentation and tooling.
-- Optimizing Tact source code
+- Optimizing Tact source code.

-If you want to add new functionality that hasn't been implemented before, it's better to open the issue first and discuss it with the maintainers
+If you want to add new functionality that hasn't been implemented before, it's better to open the issue first and discuss it with the maintainers.

 ## Tests

 This repo has different types of tests:

-- Tests that were copied from reference TEP implementation
+- Tests that were copied from [reference TEP implementation](https://github.com/ton-blockchain/token-contract/blob/568f9c5c291b3cba39bfa75c1770c569c613796e/sandbox_tests/JettonWallet.spec.ts).
-- Extended tests that for additional functionality and implementation details
+- Extended tests for additional functionality and implementation details.
-- End-to-end tests for compatibility with API providers
+- End-to-end tests for compatibility with API providers.

-We strongly advice against changing or editing the first type, since most-likely any new changes and code improvements shouldn't break them (only in case of the bug in the original jetton implementation)
+We strongly advice against changing or editing the first type, since most-likely any new changes and code improvements shouldn't break them (only in case of the bug in the original jetton implementation).

-You can run unit tests with `yarn test`
+You can run unit tests with `yarn test`.

 To run end-to-end tests locally, you need:

 1. Deploy Jetton instance in testnet/mainnet.
-You can use `contract.deploy.ts` script for this
+You can use `contract.deploy.ts` script for this.
-2. Complete the `.env` file with deployed Jetton data, so verification script could use it to try to index your Jetton in the blockchain
+2. Complete the `.env` file with deployed Jetton data, so verification script could use it to try to index your Jetton in the blockchain.
-3. Run `yarn verify-deployment`
+3. Run `yarn verify-deployment`.

 ## Benchmarks

 To run benchmarks use `yarn bench`.
-Note that benchmarks fail "early" on the first gas consumption failed assert
+Note that benchmarks fail "early" on the first gas consumption failed assert.

 To add new benchmark entry run `yarn bench:add`.
-This will acquire latest gas usage for all benchmark scenarios and add new entry to the result file
+This will acquire latest gas usage for all benchmark scenarios and add new entry to the result file.

-If you want to update the latest entry instead of adding a new one, run `yarn bench:update`
+If you want to update the latest entry instead of adding a new one, run `yarn bench:update`.

 To add benchmark for a new type of operation (e.g. new receiver, chain of operations on the Jetton contract, etc.), take a look at the `src/benchmarks/environment.ts`.
 This file contains logic for getting the gas usage and asserting execution results.
-After this, you will need to add new `assert` statement to `src/benchmarks/benchmark.ts`
+After this, you will need to add new `assert` statement to `src/benchmarks/benchmark.ts`.

 ## How to Contribute

 ### 0\*.
 Open an issue

-Since the scope of this repository is relatively small, it's better to first discuss the changes, since they might be not planned or already in work
+Since the scope of this repository is relatively small, it's better to first discuss the changes, since they might be not planned or already in work.

 ### 1. Fork the Repository

 Start by forking the repository to your GitHub account.
-This will allow you to make changes without affecting the original repository
+This will allow you to make changes without affecting the original repository.

 ### 2. Clone the Repository